-So the Doctor, having vanquished the Cybermen but being mortally wounded in the battle, fell to the floor in episode 4 of The Tenth Planet – 1966 and changed into the Second Doctor (Patrick Troughton) in front of everybody’s eyes.
+So the First Doctor, having vanquished the Cybermen but being mortally wounded in the battle, fell to the floor in episode 4 of The Tenth Planet – 1966 ; and changed into the Second Doctor (Patrick Troughton) – in front of everybody’s eyes.

-Sadly, some of Hartnell’s episodes were lost in the BBC Archive – including the pivotal regeneration into Troughton scene – “The Tenth Planet”.
+Sadly, some of Hartnell’s episodes were lost – including the pivotal regeneration into Troughton scene – “The Tenth Planet”.
 Due to a regressive money-saving policy of taping over the mastertapes, to reuse them.
 However, serials continue to be discovered, so one day – there may be more missing adventures found.

 Hartnell briefly reprised his role (as a cameo – due to illness), in the 10th annniversary special;The Three Doctor’s -1975 before he died.
 Richard Hurndell took over the role of the first Doctor in the 25th Anniversary serial – The Five Doctor’s -1983 .

 Hartnell’s legacy was to begin the mythology, which would be taken much further by future incarnations and fleshed out into the familiar lore that we all know today.

 Hartnell’s 10 of the best

 Marco Polo (missing)🔵🔵🔵🔵⚪